What is Workability of Concrete?

 Reason for Different types of definition

 A variety is seen between definitions of workability because it is not very accurate scientific term like specific gravity or weight.
 All definitions are qualitative in nature and personal viewpoint is reflected instead of scientific precision.
-There are some other terms used to describe concrete as cohesiveness, consistency, flowability, mobility, pump-ability etc. These terms have their specific meaning but they cannot be determined in accurate number or unit.
+There are some other terms used to describe concrete as cohesiveness, consistency, flowability, mobility, pump-ability etc. These terms have their specific meaning but they cannot be determined inaccurate number or unit.

-Types of workability
+Types of Workability of Concrete

 Workability of concrete can be classified into following three types:

-- Unworkable Concrete: An unworkable concrete also known as harsh concrete, is a concrete with very little amount of water.
+- Unworkable Concrete: An unworkable concrete also known as harsh concrete, is a concrete with a very little amount of water.
 The hand mixing of such concrete is difficult.
 Such type of concrete has high segregation of aggregates. and it is very difficult to maintain the homogeneity of concrete mix.